-In July of 2014, I happened to be back (home) in California and learned that there was a Blogging convention going on in my city, San Jose.
-It was a two day conference for women called BlogHer – and as I’d been blogging for around ten years, I decided to attend.
+In July of 2014, I happened to be back (home) in the Bay Area and learned that there was a Blogging convention going on in San Jose.
+It was a two day conference for women called BlogHer – and as I’d been blogging for a dozen years already so I decided to attend.

 I was just being my overly-honest self, and didn’t intend to be rude.
 As super nice as she seems, Melanie took my feedback in stride, and proceeded to walk me over to her laptop.
 She had me create a design, which I did easily, whilst she silently watched me.

 Seriously though, as you can see it was a fairly innocuous meeting, on both our parts.
 I am sure that neither of them remember meeting me, and to be honest, though they were both lovely people, I didn’t give Canva or them much of a thought for a while.